 Tomatoes, peppers, eggplants, and melons are some examples of seeds that ripen inside a wet fruit.
-Usually the seeds are ripe when the fruit is fully ripe (not so with cucumbers though), and the fruit should ripen on the plant to give maximum nutrition to the seeds inside them.
-Carefully slice the fruit open, and scoop out the seeds, rinse with water, and let the seeds dry fully before storing them in breathable paper envelopes or bags.
+Usually the seeds are ripe when the fruit is fully ripe (exception being cucumbers), and the fruit should ripen on the plant to maximize nutrition to the seeds.

 Read more about saving tomato seeds with our three-part series:

 - How to Save Just a Few Tomato Seeds

 - How to Save Lots of Tomato Seeds

 - How to Save Even More Tomato Seeds

 With squash, the secret to freeing the seeds from the stringy pulp is to scoop them into a bucket of water, and rub them with your fingers until the strings separate.

 Beans, peas, other legumes like chick peas, brassicas, and some garden flowers like larkspur grow in pods.
 The pods should always be allowed to mature to their dry, brown stage while on the plants to ensure the seeds are fed as much as possible.